Convergence analysis of stochastic higher-order majorization-minimization algorithms: Convex convergence analysis

+Using further the same arguments as in Theorem 2 in \cite{Nes:19} for the previous recurrence we obtain the statement. \end{proof}

-In this section we prove that SHOM can achieve locally fast rates when the finite-sum objective function $f$ is uniformly convex.
+Note that in the previous theorem we do not require each individual function $f_i$, with $i=1:N$, to be convex, only the finite sum function $f$ needs to be convex.
+In the sequel we prove, that SHOM can achieve locally faster rates when the finite-sum objective function $f$ is uniformly convex.
 More precisely, we get \textit{local (super)linear} convergence rates for SHOM in several optimality criteria: function values and distance of the iterates to the optimal point.
-For this we first need some auxiliary result.
-Denote by $x^*$ the unique solution of \eqref{fw:eq1} and assume in the sequel, for simplicity, that $L_p^{h_j} = L_p^{h}$ for all $j=1:N$.
+For this we first need some auxiliary results.
+Let $x^*$ be the unique solution of \eqref{fw:eq1} and assume, for simplicity, that $L_p^{h_j} = L_p^{h}$ for all $j=1:N$.

 \begin{lemma} Let $f$ be uniformly convex of degree $q \geq 2$ and constant $\sigma_q$ and admit a stochastic $p \geq 1$ higher-order surrogate function $g$ over $ \mathcal{X}$ as given in Definition \ref{def:1}.
 Then, the sequence $\left(x_{k}\right)_{k \geq 0}$ generated by SHOM satisfies: